 CRITICAL READERS will show that you can "read between the lines" of the text.
 You think about the meaning of the text in terms of a larger or universal significance and as an aspect of self or life in general.
-You create your own meaning through personal connections and references to other texts.
-You carry an ongoing dialogue with the writer; you question, agree, disagree, appreciate, or object to his/her claims.
+You carry an ongoing dialogue with the writer; you question, agree, disagree, appreciate, or object to their claims.
 You are aware of connotations and recognize the impact of language on the audience.